Peter Willis (referee)

 Peter N. Willis (26 October 1937 – 20 July 2021) was an English association football referee, who operated in the Football League.
-He originated from Newfield, near Bishop Auckland, County Durham, and lived in Meadowfield.
 He also worked as a police officer.

 Early life

+Willis originated from Newfield, near Bishop Auckland, County Durham.
 He went to Spennymoor Grammar School, and later played amateur football for Tow Law Town.
 He was signed by Newcastle United, but never played above reserve level for them, eventually giving up to join the police force.
 He served at Cassop and Quarrington Hill, also playing football for their local teams.
 Throughout his career, his wife Helen had been "hugely supportive".